Applications for the 2025 Undergraduate Research Day at the Capitol, taking place in Jefferson City on March 13, 2025, are now open.

-To submit this application, which is due by Tuesday, January 23rd (noon), you should be prepared to submit and/or upload:
+To submit this application, which is due by Sunday, November 10 (midnight), you should be prepared to submit and/or upload:

-Your research advisor will receive an automated request for a letter of support after you submit, which will be due Thursday, January 25th.
+Your research advisor will receive an automated request for an endorsement of your application after you submit, which will be due Tuesday, November 12.

 Each spring, the University of Missouri System seeks undergraduates students to share their university research experiences with state lawmakers in Jefferson City for the UM System Undergraduate Research Day at the Capitol.
 The event is a system-wide activity with space for 40 projects, 10 from each of the four campuses of the UM system.